 Seniors who do not have a way to express their emotions are much more likely to become agitated, angry, and confused, especially those who have Alzheimer’s.
 If your loved one can no longer work through emotions with words, creating art may help relieve these symptoms.
 From drawing to sculpting, these actions can help your loved one’s mind stay focused as he or she takes control of bottled up feelings.

 At Home Care Assistance, we believe creating art and participating in other therapeutic activities can have a significant impact on a senior’s battle against Alzheimer’s.
 Included free with any of our care plans, we offer the revolutionary Cognitive Therapeutics Method, an activities-based program designed to slow cognitive decline, delay the onset of dementia, and help seniors regain a sense of pride and accomplishment.
-For more information on at-home care Anchorage seniors and their families can rely on, call one of our experienced Care Managers at (907) 770-0907 today.
+For more information on home care Anchorage seniors and their families can rely on, call one of our experienced Care Managers at (907) 770-0907 today.